 Success in the 21st Century requires knowing about learning and how it works.
 We place great importance on teaching and learning and have devoted a great deal of time to planning new and challenging programmes of study in response to the government’s more rigorous National Curriculum.
-We are particularly trying to develop the learning attributes of reflectiveness, resourcefulness and resilience through our “Growth Mind-sets” approach and growing form time programme.
+We are particularly trying to develop the learning attributes of reflectiveness, resourcefulness and resilience through our “Mindfulness”/restorative approaches and form time programme.

 In the Upper School (Years 9, 10 and 11), all students continue with the essential core curriculum of English, Maths and Science; most students will also continue to study at least one other ‘English Baccalaureate’ subject but they are also able to select freely from a wide range of options.

 We offer all the traditional academic subjects the current government classes as part of the ‘English Baccalaureate’, as well as Expressive and Creative Arts and a variety of vocational options, including Health and Social Care, Catering, Sport and Leisure and Tourism.

 In order to prepare students for our increasingly scientific and technological society we deliver all three sciences separately, Engineering and a variety of technology options.
 We promote “achievement for all” in these subject areas with some of our highest grades coming from both our male and female students.
 All students study ICT and we are expanding our use of electronic resources to enable students to learn in ways suited to the changing world of work.

 In addition to French, students may also study Spanish and German.

 Subject choices are made in consultation with parents following a Parents’ Information Evening with the Strategic Leadership Team and a Parent Teacher Consultation Evening with subject teachers.
 It is the academy’s policy to enter students for GCSE or equivalent examinations in at least 8 subjects.